Salberg87/oiw-social-card/PROJECT_FINALIZATION.md

   - Updated changelog format to include timestamps (time and entry number)
   - Standardized all previous changelog entries with the new format
   - Enhanced tracking of changes with more precise timestamps
   - Prepared for Phase 3 (Testing Setup) implementation

+### [2025-07-06 : 16:30 - 3]
+- Repository management:
+  - Committed all UI visibility fixes to version control
+  - Pushed changes to dev branch on GitHub
+  - Prepared codebase for further component splitting
+  - Documented all recent changes in changelog